-Smolenice castle is one of the youngest strongholds on the Czech-Hungarian border.
+Smolenice castle was one of the youngest strongholds on the Czech-Hungarian border.
 Similarly to others in this area, it was created to protect Lesser Carpathian passes and trade routes running through them.
-It was built in the fourteenth century, but the exact date is unknown.
+It was built in the 14th century or at the beginning of the 15th century, but the exact date is unknown.
 It is known that in 1388 the village of Smolenice was excluded from the Korlátka property and granted to Stibor of Stiboricz.
-Perhaps he was the builder of the castle.
-After 1434, the castle passed into the hands of the Svätýjur family.
-After the expiration of this family, it belonged successively to the Orsaghs, Banffs, Nyaris and finally the Erdódes, who ruled it longer, for two centuries.
-Their name is associated with a larger reconstruction of the castle.
+Perhaps he was the builder of the castle, it could also have been King Sigismund of Luxembourg, who wanted to secure the border during the Hussite threat.
+The first information in written sources about the Smolenice Castle appeared in 1457.
+Since 1438, the local lands were in the hands of the Svätýjur family.
+After the expiry of this family, the castle at the beginning of the 16th century belonged successively to the Orsaghs, Ungnads and finally from the end of the 16th century to Erdódy family, who ruled it longer, for two centuries.

 In 1777, Smolenice became the property of the Palffy family, who took it as a pledge for the unpaid loan, granted to previous owners.
 Palffy had many other residences, so the decaying castle slowly deserted, and after the fire in 1809, it was abandoned.
 The buildings inside the fortifications were destroyed first, the walls and cannon towers in the corners survived.